metal-stack/docs/docs/src/installation/deployment.md

 contexts:
   test:
     # the metal-api endpoint depends on your dns name specified before
-    # you can look the url to the metal-api via the kubernetes ingress
+    # you can look up the url to the metal-api via the kubernetes ingress
     # resource with:
     # $ kubectl get ingress -n metal-control-plane
     url: <metal-api-endpoint>